-- The six diplomats never went to the market to "scout a location"- they spent the entire 79 days inside the homes of the Canadian.
+- The six diplomats never went to the market to "scout a location"- they spent the entire 79 days inside the homes of the Canadian embassy staff.

-- The dramatic moment where the airline tickets are not waiting at the counter and guards then call “Studio Six” to verify the identities of the six never happened.
+- The dramatic moment with the airline ticket confusion at the counter and guards calling “Studio Six” to verify the identities of the six never happened.
 The Canadian’s had purchased the tickets and there were no problems at checkpoints or at the airline counter.
-The CIA officers had intentionally scheduled an early flight when they knew “airline officials would be sleepy and the Revolutionary Guards would still be in bed.
+CIA officers had intentionally scheduled an early flight when they knew airline officials would be sleepy and the Revolutionary Guards would still be in bed.